phillc73/pinhooker/README.md

 `pinhooker` is an R package with two main aspects.
 The first is a pre-compiled Rds file comprising historic thoroughbred bloodstock sales data.
 The second aspect is a set of functions to compile bespoke thoroughbred sale results datasets and extend the included Rds file.

-The `bloodstockSalesData.Rds` file is found in the [inst/extdata](https://github.com/phillc73/pinhooker/tree/master/inst/extdata) directory, but will move up to the root directory when the package is installed.
+The `bloodstockSalesData.rds` file is found in the [inst/extdata](https://github.com/phillc73/pinhooker/tree/master/inst/extdata) directory, but will move up to the root directory when the package is installed.
 If only the data is required, and not the whole R package, simply download the Rds directly from this location.
-This data set exceeds 150,000 individual bloodstock sale records.
+This data set exceeds 152,000 individual bloodstock sale records.

 A collection of scripts located in the [demo](https://github.com/phillc73/pinhooker/tree/master/demo) folder support creating bespoke datasets from a wide range of sale auctioneers.